 Find a mentor.
 Ask leaders that you find inspiring for advice.
 Find people you want to work with and find people that you want to be like.
 Try to emulate them and spend time with them.
 The other thing is just show up.
-If you can be at things in person, volunteer and get those experiences face-to-face, nothing can substitute for that really.
+If you can be at things get those experiences face-to-face, nothing can substitute for that really.